wavefrontHQ/docs/pages/doc/alerts_notifications.md

 ### Alert Notification with Secured Metrics Details

-If an alert has **Secure Metrics Details** selected, the email or Slack notification
+If an alert has **Secure Metrics Details** selected, the email or Slack notification:

 * Includes the text **Metrics Security Enabled** at the top.
 * Does **not** include metric details and alert images.

-Select this check box if some metrics in your environment are protected by [metrics security policy rules](metrics_security.html).
+When you select **Create Alert** and **Edit Alert** you can select a **Secure Metrics Details** check box.
 Here's how it works:

 * Alerts always check the complete set of metrics.
 * When a user opens alert-related charts,
   - Metrics protected by metrics security policy rules are not displayed.
   - A notification that some metrics are hidden due to metrics security policies is shown on the chart.

-Not showing details in the alert notification (and adding the heading) results in a better user experience.
+{% include tip.html content="If you environment protects some metrics using metrics security policy rules, then the user experience is much better if you select the check box." %}

 ![alert email screenshot without metrics image](images/alert_email_protected.png)